-If you have a language school or you are a private tutor this blog post may help you find more students.
-It's relevant for all ages and all types of new teaching businesses.
+If you have a language school or a private tutor, this post may help you get more students.
+It’s relevant for all ages and all types of new teaching businesses.
 I’ve started several teaching businesses and, wherever I was, I could always get more students!
 So many people want to learn English today; I’m sure you can be successful too, even if you have no money to start.

 Choose your business name

 – Why A1?
 Because if you advertise in the local phone book or yellow pages, listings are in alphabetical order.
 A1 will be a the top.

 – Why your town?
 People in Barcelona want a teacher in Barcelona.
 People in Shanghai want a teacher in Shanghai.
 To be found online, you need to be as precise as possible.
 I just searched for “English lessons” and found over 700 million results.
 Searching for “English in Barcelona” there were 27 million.
 And “English in Poblenou Barcelona, 100,000.

 Make your business card or flyer

 Start by making a business card: A1 English Barcelona.
 Native speaker.
 Fun lessons.
 All Ages and Levels.
 FREE trial lesson, just call ……… or visit www.A1-English-Barcelona.com

 Give students a great reason to come to you